Hiyabye/arch-install/README.md

 1. Boot into the Arch Linux live environment.

-2. Connect to the internet.
+2. Connect to the internet using iwctl.

 ```bash
 iwctl